tien-nguyen/tien-nguyen.github.io/_posts/data_science/2016-09-02-p-value-and-its-counter-intuitive-definition.md

 date: 2015-09-02
 ---

-For me (and may be only me), the definition of p-value was counter-intuitive at first.
+For me the definition of p-value was counter-intuitive at first.
 I now take this chance to refresh myself about the definition of p-values and how to make a counter-intuitive definition become an intuitive one.

 According to [^1] when we compute a p-value we compute *the probability - when assuming the null hypothesis were true - of observing a more extreme test statistic in the direction of the alternative hypothesis than the one observed*.
 That is when p-value is small, the probability is small and vice versa.
 If p-value is smaller than a predefined alpha threshold, we can reject the null hypothesis in favor of the alternative hypothesis.